What is strategic sourcing?

 - Improved relationships within the supply chain – When businesses need to work with an extensive list of enterprises, it allows them to improve their relationships with all of them.
 Strategic sourcing can, therefore, ensure that future procurement needs are laid out ahead of time so they avoid situations that may harm the business financially or otherwise.

 - Better organization – Strategic sourcing increases the focus on long-term planning and allows business leaders to step away from time-consuming leadership duties so they can place attention on more pressing challenges that could affect them in the immediate future.

 - Risk management – Close supplier relationships can help businesses identify and resolve potential problems quickly.
 For example, if a strategic supplier is having cash flow problems, a business may advance some working capital to allow it to continue operations.

 - Cost management – Strategic sourcing allows suppliers to sell a significant portion of their output, so they can improve planning and provide management with long-term cash flow visibility.

 - Greater stability – Depending on the buyer, strategic sourcing may lead to supplier consolidation.
 If a retailer chooses to use one supplier instead of several, it allows for a greater degree of stability in the supplier’s day-to-day operations

-- Use eTenders and eAuctions – Electronic tendering lets buyers automate and standardise how tenders are created, distributed, collected and stored, allowing for greater efficiency when compared to manual tender management.
+- Use eTenders and eAuctions – Electronic tendering lets buyers automate and standardize how tenders are created, distributed, collected, and stored, allowing for greater efficiency when compared to manual tender management.